akdh/ingresDocs/geospatial/functions/intersection/intersection.markdown

 Alias: ST_INTERSECTION

-Returns an object that covers the area covered by both g1 and g2.
+Returns an object that covers the area shared by both g1 and g2.

 ## Example ##